 With gigabit Internet services growing at such a fast pace, ISPs face problems even in best case scenarios where service technicians use similar off-the-shelf devices to validate Internet speed at the time of installation.
 In worst case scenarios, crews don’t have test devices due to lack of or reduced budgets.
 Troubleshooting and isolating issues at the customer premise continues to be a challenge as the market lacks the necessary tools to test and measure gigabit Internet services accurately.

-Opposite to free apps and websites, V-TEST is a high performance, FPGA-based test solution integrated in Ethernet test equipment, which eliminates the need to carry additional expensive test gear. or "companion" boxes.
-With up to 100 Gbps full line rate capability, the truly scalable V-TEST uses the required physical interfaces of the test set to test links at 100/1000BASE-T, 1000BASE-X, 2.5/5/10GBASE-T, 10GBASE-X, 25GE, 50GE, 100GE, etc. One hardware-based centralized test unit (Remote Test Unit or RTU) can use on of its 100GE links to run multiple lower rate tests to serve up to 128 field test sets, with guaranteed performance for each stream.
+Opposite to free speed test apps and websites, V-TEST is a high performance, FPGA-based test solution integrated in Ethernet test equipment, which eliminates the need to carry additional expensive test gear or "companion" boxes.
+With up to 100 Gbps full line rate capability, the truly scalable V-TEST uses the required physical interfaces of the measurement instrument to test links at 100/1000BASE-T, 1000BASE-X, 2.5/5/10GBASE-T, 10GBASE-X, 25GE, 50GE, 100GE, etc. One hardware-based centralized test unit (Remote Test Unit or RTU) can use on of its 100GE links to run multiple lower rate tests to serve up to 128 field test sets, with guaranteed performance for each stream.
 The V-TEST solution enables repeatability and reliability in testing methodology and procedures.

 In summary, legacy equipment and home networking issues are proving challenging for ISPs.
 To avoid deployment failure and leave no room for doubt that the gigabit Internet service meets customer expectations, ISPs should equip their service technician crews with reliable test equipment that perform consistent speed tests and stateful TCP throughput like RFC6349.
 Using test solutions like VeEX’s Layer 4+ functionality and one RTU-320, RTU-340 or RXT-600x (centralized) remote test units, field technicians can verify and assure true customer QoE.